Livestock

 In Stock

 Golden Panchax Killifish Aplocheilus phanchax Killifish are the perfect addition to a peaceful community tank.
 They enjoy spending their time near the top of the aquarium, so a tight well-fitted lid is recommended.
 They reach their maximum size of around 2 inches and are not known to school though will not mind sharing a tank with other Killis.
 Because of their size they are best suited for a tank of at least 20 gallons, with foliage around the upper area of the tank for them to hide in.
 They will accept most foods such as flakes, pellets, and brine shrimp.
 Golden Panchax Specifics Golden Panchax are a peaceful fish that grow to roughly 4", so a tank of at least 20 gallons for a group of 6 would suffice.
-They prefer their water temperature to be between 73- 79o, pH between, 6.0-7.5, and a dKH between 5-8.
+They prefer their water temperature to be between 73- 79o, pH between, 6.0-7.5.

 In Stock